 Dear Family and Friends of the Florida Orlando Mission,

-President and Sister Berry
+Our love, President and Sister Berry

 ¡Hola a todos!
 I’m Hermana Jewel Marsh from Joseph, UT.

 The first time I met John Vega was at a member’s home.
 Hermano Mejia was having a big group of friends over for dinner, and he insisted that the missionaries be there to teach, so over we went.
 That night we taught a varied group of active members, less-active members and non-members.
 We taught them about the restoration of the Gospel through the prophet Joseph Smith, testifying of the Book of Mormon and the divinity of this work.
 At the end we invited John to learn more, and he accepted.

 Over the next six weeks, we taught John the Gospel.
 Hermano Mejia was there every step of the way.
 He opened up his home so that we could teach there and came with us when we went to teach at John’s home.
 He was there to answer John’s questions between lessons, calm fears as they arose, and testify of truth.
 One of the happiest lessons I remember was when John accepted a baptismal date, and Hermano Mejia was right there to share in that pivotal moment.

 The day of John’s baptism arrived and standing in the font, right by his side, was Hermano Mejia.
 After the ordinance, there was an opportunity to bear testimonies, and Hermano Mejia stood up and bore a very heartfelt testimony about the truthfulness of the Gospel and the wonderful step that John had just taken.
 The Spirit was so strong!